I’ve been snooping around Quince’s cashmere selection for the past few months, and it all started with this cashmere cardigan.

 I live for comfort, so I’m not trying to brag (but maybe I am) when I say that I’ve tried on a LOT of sweaters claiming to uphold “buttery softness,” and I now have a harsh review process on what that actually means.

-While some cashmere that I’ve tried does have exceptional softness out of the box, a lot of times I find that the sweaters with true “butter” quality are the ones I’m least expecting (this non-cashmere Free People sweater and this cashmere button-up from Reformation are two of them).
+While some cashmere that I’ve tried does have exceptional softness out of the box, a lot of times I find that the sweaters with true “butter” quality are the ones I’m least expecting (this cashmere button-up from Reformation has that soft wow-factor from first wear).

 My immediate reaction to the fit of JK’s Cashmere Cocoon?
 Perfection.
 Just as the website claims it to be, just as the reviews discuss in length — the oversized, drapey “cocoon” shape is my style to a T.